PotatChild/PotatChild/README.md

 **`Sometimes a Dev, other times Cyber-Security Enthusiast, all time Potato`**

-Hello there, I'm DC14 and I am a tech enthusiast who has many interests yet has a tendency to break things so I sometimes study that.
+Hello there, I'm DC14 and I am a tech enthusiast who has many interests in the technological field yet has a tendency to break things so I sometimes study that.
 Throughout my Github you will be able to see a variety of projects that I have created through my coding journey and my personal journey to find my tech niche.

 #